 - Try to buy invoices from someone else (who is an active entrepreneur) to cover your own ass for the sin of selling embroideries.

 - Try to sell embroideries black, keeping a low profile, and if a stranger offers to buy your stuff, say no. And hope that the tax authority is not monitoring every single e-commerce site and social media for hustlers.
 But they do.
 Tax auditors are very keen to hunt down small fish because they are not allowed to go after the big ones with political connections.
+(But they have a target incentive for fines to be issued every year.
+Seriously.)

 When even the legal department of a big insurance company feels legally insecure